ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-Table 3-8 shows all string comparisons that the [[ operator allows.
+Table 3-8 shows all kinds of string comparisons that the [[ operator allows.

 {caption: "Table 3-8.
 String comparisons in the [[ operator", width: "100%"}
 | Operation | Description | Example |